 - Salt and pepper: Enhances flavors and adds flavor.

-- Jicama: Adds a crunchy texture.
+- Jicama (also known as a Mexican turnip): Adds a crunchy texture.
+You can find jicama in most grocery stores when they are in season, which is fall through spring.
 You could also use soft corn tortillas, hard taco shells, or lettuce wraps.

 - Chipotle cream: Adds a smoky spicy flavor.
 You could use vegan sour cream or guacamole instead.